vohi/minicoin/minicoin/jobs/README.md

 $ minicoin run ubuntu1804 windows10 macos1013 test
 ```

-will make the test script print "Job works on '/home/host/qt'" on the
+will make the test script print "Job works on '/home/user/qt'" on the
-Linux box, "Job works on 'C:\Users\host\qt'" on the Windows box, and
+Linux box, "Job works on 'C:\Users\user\qt'" on the Windows box, and
-"Job works on '/Users/host/qt'" on the macOS box.
+"Job works on '/Users/user/qt'" on the macOS box.
 See the code in the
 `parse-opts` scripts in `minicoin/util` for how to convert the arguments
 manually in your own scripts, if you don't want to use `parse-opts`.